 If you want to condense quantum physics in one key statement, this is it.

+The quantum of action leads to randomness at microscopic level.
+This connection can be seen also in the following way.
+Because of the indeterminacy relations, it is im-possible to obtain definite values for both the momentum and the position of a particle.
 Obviously, definite values are also impossible for the individual components of an experimental set-up or an observer.
 Therefore, initial conditions – both for a system and for an experimental set-up – cannot be exactly duplicated.
 The quantum of action thus implies that whenever an experiment on a microscopic system is performed twice, the outcomes will (usually) be different.
 The outcomes could only be the same if both the system and the observer were in exactly the same configuration each time.
 However, because of the second principle of thermodynamics, and because of the quantum of action, reproducing a configuration is impossible

 Obviously, there will be some average outcome; but in all cases, microscopic observations are probabilistic.
 Many find this conclusion of quantum theory the most difficult to swallow.
 But fact is: the quantum of action implies that the behaviour of quantum systems is strikingly different from that of classical systems.
 The conclusion is unavoidable: